- About Us

 Not only is Dr. Lord board-certified in General Surgery, but he has completed a fellowship in bariatric and minimally invasive surgery, which is the highest degree of training that can be obtained in the field of bariatrics.

 As of 2017, Dr. Lord has performed more than 3,245 gastric bypass surgeries, 259 gastric sleeve surgeries, 309 Lap-Band surgeries and 425 revision surgeries.

 We advise patients to take 21 days off from work.
 However, if you do not have a physically demanding job, you may be able to return in 10 days to 2 weeks after a gastric bypass, sleeve gastrectomy, or revision surgery.
-You may return to work approximately one week after having lap band surgery.

 Dr. Lord has less than a 2% short-term complication rate and no long-term complications.
 His patients do not have trouble with long-term nausea/vomiting/diarrhea.
 Dr. Lord has had no surgical deaths with any bariatric surgical procedure.

 Not if you follow the guidance and education given by Dr. Lord, the nurses, and the dietitian.
 However, we occasionally see weight regain two years after gastric bypass surgery if the patient is non-compliant.
 If you do get off track with your eating/exercise routine, please contact our office for an appointment with our Physician Assistant and/or our bariatric dietitian.
 We want to help you to achieve long-term weight loss after surgery.